morfredus/Meteo_Station/README.md

   - **Asynchronous Web Server:** A web interface to view data from a browser.
   - **JSON API (`/api/data`):** Allows for easy integration of the station's data into other systems.
   - **Telegram Bot:** Control the station and receive alerts directly on Telegram.
+  - **Telegram Bot:** Control the station and receive alerts directly on Telegram.
+New command: `/getreport` — request a full status report on demand.
+The bot now sends only a short startup message at boot; the first full report is sent automatically once sensor/weather measurements are available.
 - **Stability & Performance:**
   - **Network Anti-Freeze:** An HTTP request timeout prevents the device from freezing.
   - **Reliable Button Handling:** Uses interrupts and a refractory period to prevent bounce and double presses.